Sole Proprietorship vs Corporation: How To Choose in Canada

 Registration is fast and cheap through your province.
 You can operate under your own name or a registered trade name.
 You report taxes on your personal return and claim expenses against that income.

 That simplicity is what makes it appealing.
 But if the business gets sued or racks up debt, your personal savings and property are on the line.
 The structure works well for freelancers, independent contractors, and small operators who want to start quickly without admin overhead.
+Venn also supports sole proprietorships, making it easier for freelancers and self-employed Canadians to access modern financial tools.

 How Incorporation Changes Things